PLAYBILL VAULT'S Today in Theatre History: AUGUST 7

 1950 Two-time Academy Award-winning actress Luise Rainer stars in a revival of Henrik Ibsen's The Lady from the Sea as part of the Festival Theatre's season at the Fulton Theatre.
 Directed by Sam Wanamaker, the cast also includes husband and wife actors Eli Wallach and Anne Jackson.

 1965 Tony Award-winning actress Carol Channing says "Goodbye" to the Broadway production of Hello, Dolly! after today's performance.
-Although Channing will be immortalized as Ms. Dolly Levi (and return to the role in a 1990s revival) the show will also thrive with many new "star" Dollys.
+Although Channing will be immortalized as Ms. Dolly Levi (and return to the role in two revivals) the show will also thrive with many new "star" Dollys.
 Among them are Ginger Rogers (who succeeds Channing the next week), Pearl Bailey, Betty Grable and Ethel Merman, for whom the show was originally written.

 1984 David Rabe's Hurlyburly opens at the Ethel Barrymore Theatre on Broadway.
 Mike Nichols directs a star-studded cast that includes Harvey Keitel, William Hurt, Ron Silver, Jerry Stiller, Cynthia Nixon, Sigourney Weaver and Judith Ivey.
 The play about show business men trying to find themselves transferred from Off Broadway where Christopher Walken played the role Silver took over.
 Little known understudy Kevin Spacey will fill in for various of the male roles throughout the run.